 WE ARE CALLED TO REPENTANCE

-We recognize a long history of one-way missions and a history of shortcomings.
-We celebrate the achievements of the past, confess our sins, and repent our complicities and failures to respond.
+We recognize a long history of colonial and one-way missions, a history of many and painful failures and accomplishments.
+We celebrate some achievements of the past, and we confess many sins.
+We repent from our complicities and failures.
 It is from here that we commit to the rebuilding of the ‘Beloved Community’.
-We are on the move; we seek the inner and the corporate transformation, genuine renewal and an engaging outward worldly focus.
+We are on the move; we seek the inner and the corporate transformation, genuine renewal, and an engaging outward worldly focus.

 WE LAMENT THE LACK OF UNITY AND DIVERSITY

-Despite our commitment to social justice, equity, diversity and inclusiveness, and despite the growing diversity of our nation’s demographics, our church remains predominately ‘White’ or Euro-American, ethnically and culturally.
+Despite our commitment to social justice, equality and equity, diversity and inclusiveness, and despite the growing diversity of our nation’s demographics, our church remains predominately ‘White’ or Euro-American, ethnically and culturally.